SerZeliuk/Bayes/README.md

 ### Files:
 - **BayesObesity.ipynb**: Contains the Bayesian Network implementation for predicting obesity.
+- **BayesObesity.pdf**: Contains notebook's preview in a pdf format
 - **OB.csv**: Dataset used to train the model.

 ## Usage